daikhihaithem18/LargeFileWordSearch/README.md

 # LargeFileWordSearch
 The script can find matched words in very large files because it uses memory-mapped files, which allow it to efficiently search through files without loading the entire file into memory.
+This text filtering tool is particularly useful when dealing with exceptionally large text files that standard text editors, such as Notepad, struggle to open or manipulate.

 **Text Filtering Tool
 Description